-Car Seat Laws play an important role in the selection of your next c car seats.
+Car Seat Laws play an important role in the selection of your next car seat.
 However, many parents fail to take notice of those laws.

 There is no doubt that choosing the right infant car seat can be a tough and time-consuming task for most parents.